webtactics/thirdavenue.com.au/testimonials/Macquarie-Media-Limited.md

 We have since seen a significant upturn in our share of voice in the media with a number of innovations and positive stories, which continued through the merger of Fairfax Radio and Macquarie Radio.

-Rochelle’s strategic expertise and strong relationships with journalists have certainly been key contributors to that success.<span class="rightfloat">{% include "components/global/quote-right.html" %}</span>
+Rochelle’s strategic expertise and strong relationships with journalists have certainly been key contributors to that success.